Investment loan: Monzi investigates. Find out everything you might need to know with our comprehensive breakdown. Let’s go!

 How do I minimise the investment loan risks?

-Proper financial management can help you avoid some of the risks associated with investment.
+Proper financial management can help you avoid some of the risks that come with investments.
 However, a loan will never be totally risk-free.

 In any case, key tips to reduce your risk include: